Saturday, April 5, 2025

 Departed Minim northbound.

-Got a lot of motor sailing in closed haul and with the current I regularly did over 7 knots SOG.
+I achieved a lot of motor sailing in close haul and with the current, regularly reaching over 7 knots SOG.
 I went by Georgetown but didn’t stop.

 Chicken shit